Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Adapt-BaSeS: Adaptive Basis Selection and Specification

 \section{Adapt-BaSeS: Adaptive Basis Selection and Specification}

 \end{samepage}

 Our proposed method, Adaptive Basis Selection and Specification (Adapt-BaSeS), is a flexible yet computationally efficient method for modeling nonstationary and non-Gaussian spatial data.
 The utility of Adapt-BaSeS comes from the adaptive tuning of radial basis functions, specifically the number and placement of knots as well as the bandwidths.
-Let $\mathcal K=(\boldsymbol u_1,\ldots,\boldsymbol u_M)$ be a vector of $M$ knots over the spatial domain $\mathcal D$ and let $\epsilon>0$ be the bandwidth parameter.
-Then the Gaussian radial basis function corresponding to knot $\boldsymbol u_m$ is defined as:
+Let $\mathcal K=(\boldsymbol u_1,\ldots,\boldsymbol u_m)$ be a vector of $m$ knots over the spatial domain $\mathcal D$ and let $\epsilon>0$ be the bandwidth parameter.
+Then the Gaussian radial basis function corresponding to knot $\boldsymbol u_i$ is defined as:

+where $||\cdot||$ denotes the Euclidean distance between the points $\boldsymbol s$ \textit{and} $\boldsymbol u_i$.
 The choice of $\epsilon$ is crucial, as large values can lead to overfitting \citep{chaudhuri2017mean} and sharp localized peaks, while small values can oversmooth the latent spatial surface.
 Improper specification of the bandwidth parameters can lead to inaccurate predictions and improper approximations of the latent spatial surfaces \citep{sheather1991reliable,damodaran2018fast}.

 Adapt-BaSeS addresses these challenges by embedding an adaptive basis selection and specification mechanism within the SGLMM framework.
 First, we partition the spatial domain into disjoint subregions using an agglomerative clustering algorithm \citep{heaton2017nonstationary}.
 Next, we fit a hierarchical spatial model with partition-specific and adaptive radial basis functions to model the observed data.
 Our algorithmic approach employs a RJMCMC algorithm \citep{green1995reversible} to select key features of the radial basis functions (e.g., knot locations, total number of bases, and bandwidths) with clear feedback from the data.
 To the best of our knowledge, this study is the first to allow for both adaptive bandwidths and knots for basis-representation SGLMMs.